Prostate Cancer Survivor

 A match made in heaven

 Chuck and Hannah Keels describe their love story as nothing short of miraculous.
-A self-described Stage IV prostate cancer thriver who shows no evidence of disease, Chuck feels uniquely prepared to help Hannah as she manages a Stage IV breast cancer diagnosis.
-They offer hope to each other and many cancer survivors as they follow their credo: Get up and live!
+They have provided hope to each other and many others through their credo: Get up and live!

 People who meet Chuck Keels now have a hard time believing he was diagnosed with Stage IV prostate cancer in 2015 but, at the time, it was a life-threatening diagnosis.
 He was told he had three months to live and that hospice was the only option.